Feeds:

 Read Full Post »

 I really like Matt Chandler’s preaching.
-He’s a little edgy, and has that Baptist almost screaming things at times.
+He’s a little edgy, and has that Baptist almost screaming thing at times.
 But I benefit from much of what he says.
 He also experiences similar reactions to the gospel as I did in small city Florida.
-He just experiences it on a much larger scale in the Big D. His frustrations with people being inoculated for the gospel ring true in my time in Florida.
+He just experiences it on a much larger scale in the Big D. His frustrations with people being inoculated to the gospel ring true in my time in Florida.

 I’ve read Jared Wilson’s blog for some time now.
 I like how he tries to keep the gospel central.
 You have to like a guy who moves to Vermont to pastor a church, especially when he adopts the local sports teams.
 That’s good missional thinking, right?

-Well, they wrote a book together.
+9781433530036_1024xWell, they wrote a book together.
 Matt was the primary author, and Jared helped him out.
 The book is The Explicit Gospel, and it has blurbs filled with praise from the likes of Rick Warren, D.A.
 Carson, Mark Driscoll, David Platt, Ed Stetzer and more.
 A literal hodge-podge of famous (and some might say infamous) pastors.
 Incidentally, CavCorollary #167 is don’t believe the blurbs.

 I am half way through the book, and thought this would be a good time to process it.
 The first half focuses on “the gospel on the ground.”
 The second focuses on the “gospel in the air”.
 Think trees versus forest.
 It is the same gospel, but from different perspectives, or angles.
+On the ground you see the trees, but from the air you see the forest.

 “If the gospel on the ground is the gospel at the micro level, the gospel in the air is the story at the macro level. … One crucial thing that viewing the gospel on the ground helps us do is distinguish between the gospel’s content and the gospel’s implications. … On the ground, the gospel comes to us as individuals.”